AvveerSchoolAccount/AvveerSchoolAccount.github.io/projects/AnscombeEDA-Summary.md

 ---
 layout: post
-title: 'Anscombe EDA Project'
+title: 'AnscombeEDA-Summary'
 ---

-This is what I will write
+This is what I will write latter yap yap yap